Hazelton, British Columbia|

 Tatshenshini, Windy Craggy

-I've been painting and writing for a long time, as long as I can remember it seems.
+I've been painting and writing for as long as I can remember.
 Though the focus of this website is not writing, my poetry and visual art run concurrent in my life.

-Over the years my artistic expression has taken many forms.
-There is always something new on the horizon.
-For the last several years I have been developing a medium I call woven watercolour.
+Visually there is always something new on the horizon.
+For instance, I have developed a medium I call woven watercolour.
 This unique work is very exciting for me.
-I continue to push the limits of this new approach to painting.
-Currently the Rouault series commands my attention.
-The vibrant, rich creations of French painter Georges Rouault inspire this work.
-These pieces entwine his vision and mine as I re-imagine his images in woven paintings.
-I continue to work in traditional watercolour, pencil and ink as well.
+I continue to push the limits of this approach to painting.
+Though I also work in traditional watercolour and pencil and ink, I'm exploring varied approaches to photography and photomontage as well.